The mass of the dark matter particle from theory and observations: The invariant phase-space density of DM galaxy halos

-We plot in fig. \ref{Q} the common logarithm of the phase-space density $ Q_{halo} $ vs. the virial mass of the galaxy $ m_v $.
-Notice that the virial mass of the galaxy $ m_v $ is related to the halo radius $ r_0 $ through eq.(\ref{mvir}).
+We plot in fig. \ref{Q} the phase-space density $ Q_{halo} $ vs. the virial mass of the galaxy $ M_{virial} $ in units of solar masses $ M_\odot $.
+Notice that the virial mass of the galaxy is related to the halo radius $ r_0 $ through eq.(\ref{mvir}).